southside-chillers/southside.chillers.online/southside/content/chapters/quiznius-altius-fortius.md

 “Oh, I don’t know, what’s an ancient game going to do to us?”
 Hanamir chuckles, waltzing down the hallway.
 He’s already halfway toward the hatch.
 The others scramble after him.

 “Come on, really?” sighs Hermione.
-The prospect of keeping Magic calm during a sporting event feels overwhelmingly unattractive.
+The prospect of keeping Magick calm during a sporting event feels overwhelmingly unattractive.

 “Really!” says Hanamir.
 He pops open the hatch door and gazes down into the pit.
 “Some treasure down there, folks.
 Some dead people too.
 But mostly treasure.”
 He smiles a sassy open-mouthed smile at Galadriel.
 “Can I get some Mage Hand help here?”